sankalpdayal/carnd_term1_p5/README.md

 Here is an example using the B channel of `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(8, 8)`:

 ![alt text][image2]

+### 2. Extraction of color features from the training images.

 To extract color histogram I used the function `color_hist`.
 This function is under the title 'Method to extract color historgram'.
 The function takes in image, number of bins and bins range as input and outputs features.